Anchor Bay Entertainment: As Anchor Bay Entertainment

 On June 30, 2016, Lionsgate agreed to acquire Anchor Bay's parent company Starz Inc. for $4.4 billion in cash and stock.
 The Starz/Lionsgate merger was completed on December 8, 2016.
 On August 29, 2017, Anchor Bay was folded into Lionsgate Home Entertainment.
 From August 30, 2017 to 2021, Anchor Bay's website remained online, but with all the links broken.

-Revival

 On February 15, 2024, Thomas Zambeck and Brian Katz, co-founders of Umbrelic Entertainment (founded in 2018), acquired the rights to the Anchor Bay Entertainment name from Lionsgate, with the two planning to relaunch the company.
 The new company will specialize in "genre films, undiscovered treasures, cult classics, and remastered catalog releases", with distribution being handled by MVD Entertainment Group.
-The puppet horror film Abruptio and documentary Dinner with Leatherface will be some of the label's first releases.
+The puppet horror film Abruptio and documentary Dinner with Leatherface are some of the label's first releases.
 The library of the original Anchor Bay incarnation was retained by Lionsgate.

+As Starboard Entertainment

+In summer 2026, the revived Anchor Bay Entertainment rebranded as Starboard Entertainment due to rights issues with Lionsgate.
+The rebrand will expand into genres outside of horror for global appeal.